8 de marzo de 2021

 Imagine you are coding a new React component to upload a file.
-The component will receive a callback to notify the app if the upload has been or not successful.
+The component will receive a callback to notify the app if the upload has been or has not been successful.
 You may end with something similar to:

 /**